Autumn walks in Essex

 The pub: The Hoop

-Constructed in 1640 from the timber of warships at Tilbury Docks, this stunning Stock stalwart is big on heritage, hearty dishes and premium pub dining.
+Constructed in 1640 from the timber of warships at Tilbury Docks, this stunning Stock stalwart is big on heritage, hearty dishes and premium pub dining, so no wonder it won Muddy Awards 2021 Best Destination pub!
 A secluded stretch of lawn greets locals round the back, while villagers often spill out onto the green for languid rounds of late-autumn sundowners.
 Inside, you’ll find roaring feature fireplaces, rustic wooden tables and plenty of village cheer.
 Order a full-bodied vino from local vineyard, New Hall, or a fruity pint of Adnams from nearby Suffolk before tucking into a classic plate of pie, mash and parsley-rich liqueur. thehoop.co.uk

 The walk: Hylands Estate